wooldridge/marklogic-data-hub/_pages/tutorial/3x/create-order-entity.md

 You have just created your second entity, the Order entity.

 Note: If you do not see your Order entity, it might be hidden behind the Product entity.
-Click and Drag the Product entity to uncover the Order entity.
+Click and drag the Product entity to uncover the Order entity.

 The following picture summarizes the steps for creating the Order entity.
 ![New Entity]({{site.baseurl}}/images/3x/create-order-entity/create-order-entity.png)